 - Looking at the history of the document, and whether certain things might have changed, such as the content, the linking structure, and possibly the ownership of the document/

 - The number of links and anchor text on a page.
-If there are a lot of links, and very little text that isn’t, that could be a sign that the page is web spam.
+If there are many links, and very little text that isn’t, that could signify that the page is webspam.

-Chances are that redesigned document level classifier that Google uses to try to identify whether or not a page is web spam may look at many of these features as well as others.
+The chances are that the redesigned document-level classifier that Google uses to try to identify whether or not a page is web spam may look at many of these features and others.

 What features would you look at if you were designing a document-level classifier to identify webspam?